silenceluo/silenceluo.github.io/blogs/AI_Accelerator_Architecture.md

   Figure 3 Vector*Matrix
 </div>

-This $Vector \times Matrix$ processor has  $M \times K$ multipliers, and omparing with $Vector \times Vector$ processor, it has much higher computation density.
+This $Vector \times Matrix$ processor has  $M \times K$ multipliers, and comparing with $Vector \times Vector$ processor, it has much higher computation density.
+In many AI acclerators like NPUs (Neural Processing Unit), $Vector \times Matrix$ is the kernel computation unit and the most famous one is from Cambricon in this [paper](https://dl.acm.org/doi/abs/10.1145/2654822.2541967), which opens of the door of AI accelerators.

 <div align="center">
   <img src="AI_Accelerator_Architecture/cambricon_npu.png">